Austin-Daigle/TweetSeeker/README.md

 Then, Navigate through the repository and download [TweetSeeker_v.1.4](https://github.com/Austin-Daigle/TweetSeeker/blob/main/TweetSeeker_v1.4.py) and either run the Python file via the command line or run it in an IDE.

-Once the latest version of TweetSeeker has been executed, program launch options GUI will appear, asking the user to choose from either starting the program directly using Twitter API Developers Keys or to use AWS IAM Login details.*
+Once the latest version of TweetSeeker has been executed, program launch options GUI will appear, asking the user to choose from either starting the program directly using Twitter API Developers Keys or using AWS IAM Login details.*

 **Program Launch Options GUI:**

 <img src="https://user-images.githubusercontent.com/100094056/235785066-5f0fb226-c1d0-437d-963e-90d8b4c87861.png" alt="image" width="300"/>

-Once the details have been selected by the user, popups verifying AWS/Twitter API Key details will popup depending on the options chosen by the user (note the AWS Popup will not appear if the Twitter API key the option was selected instead of AWS):
+Once the user has selected the details, popups verifying AWS/Twitter API Key details will popup depending on the options chosen by the user (note the AWS Popup will not appear if the Twitter API key the option was selected instead of AWS):